-Understanding Information processing Cycle
+Understanding Information Processing Cycle

-1. Input: Computer receives data and instructions
+1. Input: Computer receives data and instructions.

-2. Process: Computer applies instructions to data to produce information (organized Data)
+2. Process: Computer applies instructions to data to produce information (organized Data).

-3. Storage: Saving the information for a subsequent use or use in future
+3. Storage: Saving the information for a subsequent use or use in future.

 4. Output: Computer sends information to people in a usable format.

-- Input – Entering data into the computer
+- INPUT – Entering data into the computer

-- Processing – Performing operations on the data
+- PROCESSING – Performing operations on the data

 - Processing is usually done by CPU (Central Processing Unit) in a computer.
 CPU is the crucial component for getting the operations done.
 The speed of processing depends on the computing power and processing power of the processor.

-- Storage – Saving data in a soft/physical form
+- STORAGE – Saving data in a soft/physical form

-- Output – Results obtained, i.e., information
+- OUTPUT – Results obtained, i.e., information

-- This is the outcome, and the raw data provided in the first stage is now “processed,” and the data is useful and provides information and no longer called data.
+- This is the outcome, and the raw data provided in the first stage is now “processed,” and the data is useful and provides information and no longer called Data.
 This might be further used for data visualisation.

 - This can be used as it is or used for further processing along with more data.
 Output device can be a paper or in form of display screen such as monitors or phone screen.

-Role of Data Processing in Information processing Cycle
+Role of Data Processing in Information Processing

 Data processing is an essential part of information processing.
 Making use of processed information in various decision making process remains the main purpose of information processing.
 Processing of complex data obtained from various data sources requires sorting and filtering of data.
 It might also be merged with existing sources of data so as go to receive a new data set.
 Further analysis of these data sets helps in decision making and subsequent decisions pertaining to other aspects in a decision making process.
 The information being used may form a part of short term memory or long term memory of overall process.